thoughtbot/guides/README.md

     rake
     git diff origin/master..HEAD

-If you see any style guide violations, opportunities for better names, or other small changes, make the fixes right in the branch, commit, and push.
+Make small changes right in the branch, commit, and push.

 View the feature in the browser.
 Click around.